Seychelles: Country and Foreign Investment

 Economy Dependent On Tourism

-The service sector contributes 70% of the Seychelles's economy, which is based on tourism, fish processing and commerce.
-The International Trade Zone is successful, and the Seychelles are on the way towards becoming an Indian Ocean trading entrepot, which is their avowed goal.
-The Government is torn between Colbertian paternalism (very French) and economic liberalism (very English) and it is hard to say which is winning.
+About 70% of the Seychellois economy is in the service sector.
+Main activities are tourism, fish processing and commerce.
+The Seychelles has an International Trade Zone, which has been very successful.
+The country is on its way to becoming an Indian Ocean trading entrepôt, which is their avowed intention.
+The Government is torn between Colbert-style paternalism (very French) and economic liberalism (very English) and it is hard to say which is winning.

-The Seychelles have territorial taxation; thus only locally-sourced income is taxed.
-There is recent, well-formed legislation for International Business Companies, Offshore Banks, Insurance Companies, Mutual Funds, Trusts, and extensive programmes of investment incentives, as well as the International Trade Zone, all of these being basically free of taxes.
-In 2003, the government legislated for additional types of company: Special Licence Companies, Protected Cell Companies and Limited Partnerships.
+The Seychelles has territorial taxation, meaning that only locally-sourced income is taxed.
+There is recent, well-formed legislation for international business companies, offshore banks, insurance companies, mutual funds, trusts, and extensive programmes of investment incentives, as well as the International Trade Zone, all of which are virtually free of taxes.
+In 2003, the government legislated for additional types of company: special licence companies, protected cell companies and limited partnerships.

 It is easy to form corporations, and privacy is reasonably assured.
 There are tax treaties with a number of countries, including China.
 Banking and shipping are the Seychelles' two main 'offshore' industries.
-The Seychelles started to create an IOFC only quite recently, but by 2008, more than 50,000 companies had already been registered.
+The Seychelles started to create an International Offshore Financial Centre (IOFC) only quite recently, but by 2008, more than 50,000 companies had already been registered.
 The Trade Zone is probably the most successful aspect of the offshore initiative, and that has more to do with trade than tax.

 Moderate Taxation For Local Business